Skip to content

 dtcp/dtmv for medium to large data (above 100 MB)

-Use the command dtcp to copy the directory /warm_archive/ws/large-dataset from one filesystem location to another:
+Use the command dtcp to copy the directory /walrus/ws/large-dataset from one filesystem location to another:

-Analogously use the command dtmv to move a file.
+Analogously use the command dtmv to move a file or folder.

 More details on the datamover are available in the data transfer section.